loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

   <ul>
     <li>Some example files lack context.</li>
     <li>There are references to objects in the example files, without any explanation of where they came from or how they may be initialized.</li>
-    <li>There are certain properties in the objects in examples files, they need to be explained, and the reader informed of other possible properties.
+    <li>There are certain properties in the objects in examples files, they need to be explained, and the product informed of other possible properties.
 For example, here are my observations on Polymorphic relations</li>
   </ul>
-  <p><code>common/models/author.json</code>: Should explain what "imageable" in <code>{ "polymorphic": "imageable" }</code> means.
+  <p><code>common/models/employee.json</code>: Should explain what "imageable" in <code>{ "polymorphic": "imageable" }</code> means.
 And, list other possible properties.</p>
   <div>
-    <p><code>common/models/reader.json</code>:</p><pre>   "polymorphic": {</pre><pre>    "as": "imageable",</pre><pre>    "foreignKey": "imageableId",</pre><pre>    "discriminator": "imageableType"</pre><pre>   }</pre>
+    <p><code>common/models/product.json</code>:</p><pre>   "polymorphic": {</pre><pre>    "as": "imageable",</pre><pre>    "foreignKey": "imageableId",</pre><pre>    "discriminator": "imageableType"</pre><pre>   }</pre>
-    <div>- The structure has changed from "common/models/author.json".
+    <div>- The structure has changed from "common/models/employee.json".
 Should explain "as", "foreignKey", and "discriminator".
 And, list other possible properties.</div>
-    <div><code>common/models/author.js</code> - Where does the Picture object come from?</div>
+    <div><code>common/models/employee.js</code> - Where does the Picture object come from?</div>
     <div><code>common/models/picture.js</code> - belongsTo is undefined in Picture.</div>
     <div><code>common/models/model.js</code> - Is this file created by default?
-Where do Author, Reader, Picture objects come from?</div>
+Where do Employee, Product, Picture objects come from?</div>
   </div>
   <div>As mentioned in the beginning, "HasManyThrough relations" and "Embedded models and relations" have similar issues.
 I can come up with a wholesome example which includes all these three types of model relations coming week.</div>
 </div>

 {% include warning.html content="

-This documentation is still a work in progress.
+This documentation for embeds polymorphic relations is still a work in progress.

 " %}

 LoopBack supports _polymorphic relations_ in which a model can belong to more than one other model, on a single association.
-For example, you might have a Picture model that belongs to either an Author model or a Reader model.
+For example, you might have a Picture model that belongs to either an Employee model or a Product model.

-The examples below use three example models: Picture, Author, and Reader, where a picture can belong to either an author or a reader.
+The examples below use three example models: Picture, Employee, and Product, where a picture can belong to either an employee or a product.

 <div class="sl-hidden"><strong>REVIEW COMMENT from Rand</strong><br>
-  <p>Is it actually "... a picture can belong to <em>both</em> an author and a reader." ?</p>
+  <p>Is it actually "... a picture can belong to <em>both</em> an employee and a product." ?</p>
   <p>Do polymorphic relations add methods to the models as the standard relations do?
 If so, what?</p>
 </div>